HotCakeX/Harden-Windows-Security/README.md

 <br>

 Due to security reasons, many policies cannot be used when you are signed into Edge browser using personal Microsoft account.
-This script does not use any of those policies.
+This module does not use any of those policies.
 When those policies are applied, they are ignored by the browser and `edge://policy/` shows an error for them.

 <br>